Disclaimer: I don't own Bewitched. If you don't believe me, I wasn't even born yet when it was on. :P

 "Oh, Darrin," Samantha shook her head and gave him a quick peck on the cheek before they both headed back into the living room.

-"Here we are," Darrin said as he and Sam came back into the living room.
+"Here we are," Darrin announced as he and Sam came back into the living room.
 Samantha took her seat back next to Louise.

 "Reminds me of the Caldwell soup campaign," Louise whispered to Samantha.
 She nodded and smiled in reply as Darrin continued.